 First-order logic (also called predicate logic) is an extension of propositional logic that is much more useful than propositional logic.
 It was created as a way of formalizing common mathematical reasoning.
 You should have seen first-order logic previously.
-This section is only review.
+This section intended to be review.